-Unusable or lost items must be replaced by the Future Professional, with the item approved by the school. - 14.
-Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 15.
-All clinic practical worksheets are due on their assigned due date each month by the end of school. - 16.
-If a Future Professional fails to complete the practical skill assessments or required weekly theory hours, they will be placed on the Back on Track List.
-Future Professionals have one week to get caught up before they receive a coaching advisory.
+- Performing a service on another Future Professional.
+Please note that the service must be within the scope of practice for the program for both Future Professionals. - Listening to or reading school resource center materials, including educational videos, audiotapes, Plugged In, and school related textbooks. - 13.
+Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 14.
+If a Future Professional fails to complete the practical skill assessments or required academic theory exams they will be placed on the Back on Track List.
+Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
+If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and may be allowed to re-start in the next Core class start date.